microchip-pic-avr-examples/avr16eb32-tce-and-wex-new-features-examples-mplab-mcc/WEX_Pgm_Swap/README.md

     <br> - Pattern Generation Actions : check all the boxes from the Override Enable column and set for each output a desired state (LOW or HIGH), in order to set a pattern
 <br><img src="../images/WEX_Pgm_Swap.png">

 <br>7.
 In the **Pin Grid View** tab check if the WEX WO [0-7] pins are locked as outputs on PORTA.
-When the boxes from Output Enable column from Override Settings are checked, the pins are also locked.
+When the boxes from the Output Enable column in the Override Settings are checked, the pins are also locked.
 To change the PORT simply click a pin from another PORT in **Pin Grid View**.
 Select PIN5 of PORTD as an output to use for toggle to see when WEX takes control of outputs from TCE.

  |Pin                       | Configuration       |
  | :---------------------:  | :----------------:  |